 Both of these online components are available free of charge to all pharmacists and both the online pre-study and the intranasal module are expected to be completed by the Wednesday preceeding the workshop.

-Pharmacists must achieve at least 70 per cent on the pre-study Basic Exam for the BCCDC online course prior to attending the practical workshop.
+Pharmacists must achieve at least 70 per cent on the pre-study basic exam for the online course prior to attending the practical workshop.
 Pharmacists will only have two attempts to successfully complete the Basic Exam.
 (Please note that if you have previously completed the Basic Exam, your score is only valid for 1 year from the date of completion.)

 Pharmacists must score at least 7 out of 10 on the Intransal Module assessment on the BCPhA eTraining portal to pass.

-The newly updated program has been assigned 10.0 Continuing Education Units (CEUs) by the Canadian Council on Continuing Education in Pharmacy (CCCEP), and will take approximately ten hours to complete both the online pre-study as well as the intranasal module.
+The newly updated program will take approximately ten hours to complete both the online pre-study as well as the intranasal module.

-The Practical Administration of Injections workshop for BC pharmacists is a full-day, live workshop facilitated by a Registered Pharmacist and a Registered Nurse and includes practical training in administering subcutaneous, intradermal, and intramuscular injections.
-The workshop has been assigned 7.5 Continuing Education Units (CEUs) by the Canadian Council on Continuing Education in Pharmacy (CCCEP).
+The Practical Administration of Injections workshop for BC pharmacists is a full-day, live workshop facilitated by a Registered Pharmacist and includes practical training in administering subcutaneous, intradermal, and intramuscular injections.
 Pharmacists must successfully administer an intramuscular and a subcutaneous injection to be awarded certification for completion of the workshop.

 Registration for the workshop must be done separately from the online pre-study program.
 You may register for a workshop before or after having completed the online pre-study, but in order to attend a workshop you must pass the online pre-study Basic Exam with a grade of 70% or higher.